itsqpr/fivem-lua-react-boilerplate/README.md

 ## fivem-lua-react-boilerplate

-This started as a fork of [fivem-react-boilerplate](https://github.com/calumari/fivem-react-boilerplate) but has been tweaked to my personal preference.
+This started as a fork of [fivem-react-boilerplate](https://github.com/calumari/fivem-react-boilerplate).
+This version has been tweaked to my fit *my* desired needs, and personal preferences.

 ## Quick start